 But let’s deep dive into the correct way to manage this task, so important to get the perfect “pasta experience“!

 Step 1 – Get the sauce ready

 The first thing you have to do right is: get the sauce ready before the pasta is!
 This is important, because pasta does not like to wait!
 With few exceptions, like cacio e pepe or carbonara, which are express preparations, the sauce can be prepared in advance.
-I actually recommend stocking up on some sauces in the freezer, for last-minute Italian dinners: the perfect examples are bolognese ragù and pesto Genovese.
+I actually recommend stocking up on some sauces in the freezer, for last-minute Italian dinners: bolognese ragù and pesto Genovese are the perfect examples.

 Step 2 – Cook the pasta “al dente”